d1joseph/palaestra/README.md

 ## Code Generation

-The project leverages automatic code generation from the OpenAPI specification:
+Utilize automatic code generation from the OpenAPI specification:

 ### Using oapi-codegen